 HalloweeNight is probably the most Halloweenish Halloween themed horror movie ever—even if the grass and trees are all totally green in the background and there isn’t an autumn leaf in sight.
 In a seeming effort to mimic the original Halloween, we get a scene of two chicks walking home from school talking, and another scene of one chick getting a prank call followed by a real call from her friend.

 While the movie is loaded with fart humor and laughable dialogue, the funniest thing about it has to be that these are supposed to be college kids and a majority of them look like they’re at least 40.
 The bald guy with the goatee is kind of cute and later appears in only Jack O’ lantern boxer shorts, showing off his hairy chest.

 A sloppy slasher plays out at the party, with some fun low-budget gore and a few jump scares!
 Plus, characters mock big budget horror (wink-wink).
 Amazingly, the scarecrow killer (a dude in flannel, jeans, and a potato sack) transforms at the end into a skeleton with a Jack ‘O Lantern head.
 While much of the footage is some sort of stop-motion animation, this is how the killer should have looked through the whole movie because he’s pretty damn freaky!
 His arrival leads to a nicely morbid ending.

 Okay.
 So I’d go with Halloween Night for the gore and HalloweeNight for the Halloween spirit and the cute baldy.
-Or you could pick from a bunch of other Halloween-themed horror films I talk about in my blog about Halloween movies without Michael Myers.
+Or you could pick from loads of other Halloween-themed horror films on the complete holiday horror page.